 Liquidity risk is the risk that the Company will be unable to meet its financial obligations as they become due.
 The Company is dependent on cash flow from mining operations, capital raised from issuances of common shares and sale of assets to fund its business activities.
 The Company uses cash forecasts to ensure as far as possible that there is sufficient cash on hand to meet short-term business requirements.
 The Company's cash is invested in highly liquid investments which are available to discharge obligations when they come due.
-Most of the Company's financial liabilities have contractual maturities of less than 30 days and substantially all the Company's financial obligations are due within one year.
-In the normal course of business the Company enters into contracts that give rise to commitments for future payments (Note 21).
+Most of the Company's financial liabilities have contractual maturities of less than 30 days.
+Other than the promissory note payable and loan payable which are have repayment terms exceeding one year, all of the Company's other financial obligations are due within one year.
+In the normal course of business the Company enters into contracts that give rise to commitments for future payments (Note 24).
 The Company does not maintain a line of credit.